 If you are in a non-compete or other restrictive covenant-related dispute, it is important for you to obtain competent counsel and to fully preserve all of your rights in the litigation.
 To make an appointment to speak with a Jacksonville employment law lawyer about your situation, contact our Jacksonville law offices today.

-At Delegal Law Offices, P.A., we represent both employers and employees in non-compete cases and are committed to protecting our clients’ rights.
+We represent both employers and employees in non-compete cases and are committed to protecting our clients’ rights.

 Across the board, a common misconception among employees is that non-compete agreements are not enforceable in the state of Florida.